DOSull/dulux-colours-map/code/build-dulux-colours-map.md

 ---
-title: "Building a web map of the Dulux colours of New Zealand using R"
+title: "Mapping the Dulux colours of New Zealand using R"
 author: "David O'Sullivan"
 date: September 2021
 output: html_document